ssplugin/ss-user-import-export/README.md

 	- Pending status: User Status is a pending then admin need to active user account after that user will be able to login.
 	                  But if password not import or empty while importing then admin need to Send Activation Mail manualy from CP.
 	- Active status:  Activation mail has been sent to user email address where user can able to set password.
-			  But if password imported while user importing then user can able to directly login a account.
+			  But if password imported while user importing then use   r can able to directly login a account.

 Brought to you by [ssplugin](http://www.systemseeders.com/)